 McCain has also asked that he be laid to rest alongside Adm.
 Chuck Larson at the Naval Academy's cemetery in Annapolis.
 Larson, who was twice superintendent of the Naval Academy, was McCain's roommate at Annapolis.

-In a message of his own last Memorial Day, McCain recalled his friend, the late Air Force Col. Leo Thorsness, a Medal of Honor recipient for his valor in Vietnam.
+In a message of his own on Memorial Day 2017, McCain recalled his friend, the late Air Force Col. Leo Thorsness, a Medal of Honor recipient for his valor in Vietnam.
 Thorsness was shot down two weeks after the actions for which he would receive the medal.

 "I was in prison with him, I lived with him for a period of time in the Hanoi Hilton," McCain said.